 - All other Input tax credit available

-Input Tax Credit Reversed: Rule 42 of the CGST rules pertain to the procedure for determination of input tax credit on inputs or input services and input tax credit reversal.
-This section would be applicable for inputs being partly used for the purposes of business and partly for other purposes, or partly used for effecting taxable supplies including zero rated supplies and partly for effecting exempt supplies.
+Input Tax Credit Reversed: Rule 42 of the CGST rules pertain to the procedure for the determination of input tax credit on inputs or input services and input tax credit reversal.
+This section would be applicable for inputs being partly used for the purposes of business and partly for other purposes, or partly used for effecting taxable supplies including zero-rated supplies and partly for effecting exempt supplies.

 Rule 43 of the CGST rules pertain to the manner of determination of input tax credit for capital goods.
-This section would be applicable for the taxpayer claiming input tax credit on capital goods, which are being partly used for the purposes of business and partly for other purposes, or partly used for effecting taxable supplies including zero rated supplies and partly for effecting exempt supplies.
+This section would be applicable for the taxpayer claiming input tax credit on capital goods, which are being partly used for the purposes of business and partly for other purposes, or partly used for effecting taxable supplies including zero-rated supplies and partly for effecting exempt supplies.

 Net Input Tax Credit Available: By netting-off, the available input tax credit and input tax credit reversed, the taxpayer would arrive at net input tax credit available.

-Ineligible Input Tax Credit: For certain items like transportation of goods, health club memberships, travel benefits extended to employees and food, input tax credit cannot be claimed.
+Ineligible Input Tax Credit: For certain items like transportation of goods, health club memberships, travel benefits extended to employees and food, the input tax credit cannot be claimed.
 All such ineligible input tax credit under Section 17(5) of the CGST Act and other notification must be listed.

 5. Values of exempt, nil-rated and non-GST inward supplies

 |Nature of Supplies|